Domino Dancing: Critical reception

 John Wilde from Melody Maker said, "After taking some delightless turns in recent months, Tennant and Lowe swoon, yup swoon, back with their most exquisite offering for many a moon.
 It looks as weightless as a kite up there.
 It comes complete with a spoken interlude that wakes up the glowworms inside me for the first time since that heavenly respite in the middle of Human League's 'Louise'."
 Pan-European magazine Music & Media wrote, "Their knack of creating irresistible synthesizer-driven pop songs never seems to diminish.
 Not their best, but still better than most of the competition."
 Jack Barron from NME named it Single of the Week, adding, "'Domino Dancing' perfectly captures the omnipresent power dynamics of an unbalanced relationship, which most are.
 It's a song of acid jealousy burning a hole in a love affair.
 An emotional Paradise reduced to Hell by the constant flick of a partner's eyes elsewhere in covert flirtation."

 Music video

 The music video for "Domino Dancing" was directed by Eric Watson and was his sixth of eleven collaborations with the band.

+Some shots where the couple dance were inside the Ballajá Barracks, located in Old San Juan.

 The storyline is about a love triangle between two handsome young men who are fighting over a beautiful woman.
 Rolling Stone magazine calls the video "probably the most homoerotic pop video ever made", citing the slow-motion shots of the boys wrestling on the beach:

 As such, the video exemplified the mainstream exploitation of gay sex in the Eighties, most evident in Calvin Klein ads and feature films like Top Gun.
 Unfortunately, Domino Dancing was every bit as dishonest, titillating the straight world with images it could never acknowledge, then doubling the repression by keeping openly gay expression closeted.